evert/evert.github.com/_posts/2020/2020-02-26-curveball-typescript-framework.md

 This is due to the fact that responses are immediately written to the TCP sockets, and once written to the socket it's effecftively gone.

-So do do things like gzipping responses, Express middleware authors needs to mock the response stream and intercept any bytes sent to it.
+So to do things like gzipping responses, Express middleware authors needs to mock the response stream and intercept any bytes sent to it.
 This can be clearly seen in the express-compression source:
 <https://github.com/expressjs/compression/blob/master/index.js>.